fgci-org/ansible-role-slurm/README.md

 You also need to add a mysql_slurm_password: "PASSWORD" string somewhere.
 This will be used to set a password for the slurm mysql user.

+### Below instructions are for running slurm and perhaps multiple slurm instances in openstack

-### Initial configuration of the instances and your workstation:
+#### Initial configuration of the instances and your workstation:

  - First yum -y install nc on the bastion host.
  - Then setup SSH config so you don't have to have a public IP on each instance.
 Change the Hostname in "Host bastion" to the service node.